 - 1/2 teaspoon salt

-Tip: I find putting the cakes into the refrigerator for 30 minutes to help with binding while cleaning my station to prepare for frying works well at this point, but not required.
+Tip: I find putting the cakes into the refrigerator for 30 minutes helps with the binding of the cakes while I clean my station to prepare for frying.
+Not required.

 In a deep skillet coat just the bottom of the pan with enough oil for a sear on each side of the crab cake.
 Heat oil to 375 degrees.
 Pan fry the cakes up to 5 minutes on each side or until lightly golden brown.
-Lay the cakes on a paper towel before plating with a lemon wedge and favorite sauce.
+Lay the cakes on a paper towel before plating with a lemon wedge and favorite sauce, like hollandaise or remoulade.